barbarer/py4e-int/_sources/objects/Exercises.rst

 .. mchoice:: objectoriented_subdividing
     :practice: T
     :answer_a: One of the benefits of object-oriented programming is that it can hide complexity.
-    :answer_b: An object class contains a number of functions as well as the data that is used by those functions.
+    :answer_b: A class contains functions as well as the data that is used by those functions.
     :answer_c: Constructor methods are required to initialize an object and destructor methods are required to destroy the object when no longer required.
     :answer_d: A powerful feature of object-oriented programming is the ability to create a new class by extending an existing class.
     :correct: c
     :feedback_a: This is true, while using an object, we need to know how to use the object class but not how it works internally.
-    :feedback_b: This is true  as an object can contain a number of functions as well as data that is used by those functions.
+    :feedback_b: This is true  as an class can contain functions as well as data that is used by those functions.
     :feedback_c: This is false, a constructor is optional can be used to set initial values for an object and python automatically destroys any object if its reference count changes to a zero without needing a destructor.
     :feedback_d: This is true, we can extend a 'parent' class to create a new 'child' class and the new class has access to its functions and can override them if needed.